MicahParks/keyfunc/README.md

 Test coverage is currently at `91.0%`.

 Testing could be improved by signing all JWTs during the tests themselves.
+Alternatively, using JWTs that do not expire would accomplish the same purpose.
 There are some hard-coded JWTs which are expired.
 This means the tests with hard coded JWTs cannot check for parsing and validation errors, just errors within the `jwt.Keyfunc` itself.

 ## Additional features

 * A background refresh of the JWKs keys can be performed.
 This is possible by passing [`keyfunc.Options`](https://pkg.go.dev/github.com/MicahParks/keyfunc#Options) via a variadic argument to the [`keyfunc.Get`](https://pkg.go.dev/github.com/MicahParks/keyfunc#Get) function.
 	* A custom background refresh interval can be specified.
+For an example, please see the `examples/interval` directory.
 	* A custom background refresh request context timeout can be specified.
 Defaults to one minute.
+For an example, please see the `examples/ctx` directory.
 	* A custom background refresh error handling function can be specified.
 If none is specified, errors go unhandled silently.
+For an example, please see the `examples/recommended_options` directory.
 	* A custom rate limit can be specified to prevent too many requests for a JWKs refresh.
+For an example, please see the `examples/recommended_options` directory.
 	* JWTs with a previously unseen `kid` can prompt an automatic refresh of the remote JWKs resource.
 This should be paired with `RefreshRateLimit` to prevent abuse.
+For an example, please see the `examples/recommended_options` directory.
 * A custom HTTP client can be used.
 This is possible by passing [`keyfunc.Options`](https://pkg.go.dev/github.com/MicahParks/keyfunc#Options) via a variadic argument to the [`keyfunc.Get`](https://pkg.go.dev/github.com/MicahParks/keyfunc#Get) function.